 Planning Your Vaccinations

-Before visiting Malawi, you may need to get the following vaccinations and medications for vaccine-preventable diseases and other diseases you might be at risk for.
+Before visiting Malawi, you may need to get the following vaccinations and medications for vaccine-preventable diseases and other diseases for which you may be at risk.

 Note: Your doctor or health-care provider will determine what you will need, depending on factors such as your health and immunization history, areas of the country you will be visiting, and planned activities.